 Our California criminal defense attorneys will highlight the following in this article:

-Per Penal Code 666 PC, a defendant will receive a sentencing enhancement for a petty theft conviction when:
+Per Penal Code 666 PC, you will receive a sentencing enhancement for a petty theft conviction when:

-- he has a prior conviction for a theft crime, and
+- you have a prior conviction for a theft crime, and

-- he served a term in a penal institution for that conviction, and
+- you served a term in a penal institution for that conviction, and

-- he has a prior conviction for either a violent offense or a certain sex crime.1
+- you have a prior conviction for either a violent offense or a certain sex crime.1

 Note that the above three elements are sentencing factors.
 A prosecutor does not: